Whistleblower and Qui Tam Claims in El Paso

 qui tam lawsuit.
 The term “whistleblower" is used for a person attempting

 to file a lawsuit or report questionable activity.

-At Farah Law, we provide skilled legal representation for
+At Farah Law, we provide skilled legal representation for whistleblowers in

 qui tam actions and for employees who have been subjected to employer retaliation

 for their whistleblowing activity.
 Our El Paso employment lawyers are

 available to assist with your legal needs 24 / 7.
 We take cases on a contingent-fee

 basis, which means you don’t have to pay us unless we are able to